 \section{Introduction}

-In recent times, Denoising Diffusion Models (DDMs) \cite{sohl2015deep,ho2020denoising,dhariwal2021diffusion,song2020score} and flow\mbox{-}matching models \cite{lipman2022flow,esser2024scaling} have surpassed GANs \cite{goodfellow2020generative} at modeling data across modalities (images \cite{rombach2022high}, audio \cite{wang2023audit}, video \cite{blattmann2023stable}).Their success stems from an iterative denoising process that starts from Gaussian noise and progressively removes it to sample the target distribution \cite{kingma2023understanding}.The advent of Conditional diffusion models, where a condition such as a class \cite{dhariwal2021diffusion} or text prompt \cite{nichol2021glide} can be used to guide the generation, further propelled their popularity.
-However, the results with just the naive guidance signals have insufficient quality and weaker prompt adherence. \cite{mukhopadhyay2023diffusion}, leading to the introduction of strategies like classifier guidance \cite{dhariwal2021diffusion} and classifier-free guidance \cite{ho2022classifier}, where the prior method requires an explicit guidance model while the latter relies on the implicit Bayesian classifier of the same diffusion model by contrasting the conditional with the unconditional signal.
-This led to a significant improvement in conditional generation quality and prompt adherence.
-While these improve conditional quality and alignment, they can reduce diversity and induce over\mbox{-}saturation \cite{sadat2024eliminating}.
-Recent work addresses these effects by providing more semantic aware guidance (S-CFG) \cite{shen2024rethinking}, decomposing the CFG update into parallel and orthogonal components and down-weights the parallel term (with rescaling/momentum) to mitigate oversaturation (APG) \cite{sadat2024eliminating}, and by perturbing the conditioning signal over a annealed schedule improving diversity (CADS) \cite{sadat2023cads}.
+In recent times, Denoising Diffusion Models (DDMs) \cite{sohl2015deep,ho2020denoising,dhariwal2021diffusion,song2020score} and flow\mbox{-}matching models \cite{lipman2022flow,esser2024scaling} have surpassed GANs \cite{goodfellow2020generative} at modeling data across modalities (images \cite{rombach2022high}, audio \cite{wang2023audit}, video \cite{blattmann2023stable}).
+Their success stems from an iterative denoising process that starts from Gaussian noise and progressively removes it to sample the target distribution \cite{kingma2023understanding}.
+The advent of conditional diffusion models, where a condition such as a class \cite{dhariwal2021diffusion} or text prompt \cite{nichol2021glide} can be used to guide the generation, further propelled their popularity.
+However, naive guidance signals often result in insufficient quality and weaker prompt adherence \cite{mukhopadhyay2023diffusion}, leading to the introduction of strategies like classifier guidance \cite{dhariwal2021diffusion} and classifier-free guidance \cite{ho2022classifier}, where the prior method requires an explicit guidance model while the latter relies on the implicit Bayesian classifier of the same diffusion model by contrasting the conditional with the unconditional signal.
+This substantially improved conditional generation quality and prompt adherence, but can often reduce diversity and induce over\mbox{-}saturation \cite{sadat2024eliminating}.
+Recent work addresses these effects by providing more semantically aware guidance (S-CFG) \cite{shen2024rethinking}, decomposing the CFG update into parallel and orthogonal components and down-weights the parallel term (with rescaling/momentum) to mitigate oversaturation (APG) \cite{sadat2024eliminating}, and by perturbing the conditioning signal over an annealed schedule improving diversity (CADS) \cite{sadat2023cads}.